- Wood gluing questions

 - Spread out the glue using a scrap piece of wood or an old brush.

-- Press the edges together and move them in a small figure 8 motion.
+- Press the edges together and move the two surfaces against each other in a small figure 8 motion.

 - Hold the glued boards together using two or strong winch-style clamps.